anton-a-tkachev/SSA-for-Matlab/README.md

 This MATLAB SSA toolkit allowes one to perform SSA analisys and data forecasting just in a few command lines.
 The toolkit has been developed for user-friendly use.
 It includes SSA decomposition and recurrent SSA forecasting algorythms.
-Each function comes along with extended reference descriptions and optimized to take a minimum set of input parameters.
+Each function contains extended reference descriptions and optimized to take a minimum set of input parameters.
 All the above features provide a powerful and to-the-point SSA tool which is extremely easy to apply.

-For user convinience there are some examples also.
+To get familiar with the toolkit learn the commented examples provided.

 Acknowledgements